 Closely related to water stress, many houseplants aren't acclimated to cold, drafty conditions (by a winter window, for instance).
 Cold damage often shows up in the extremities first, meaning the leaf margins and leaf tips.
 If your tropical plants suffer from leaf scorching during the winter months, try to raise the temperature (and humidity, most likely) around them.

-It is less likely to result in leaf-scorching, but it's possible.
+Chemical damage is less likely to result in leaf scorching, but it's possible.
 Household pesticides and cleaning chemicals can burn plants in some cases, so be aware of what you're using on your plants.

 Ultimately, a leaf-tip burn is almost always a cultural problem—fungal and bacterial diseases are typically more widespread across the leaf surface and usually involve the stem as well.
 So the best way to correct leaf-tip burn and margin scorching is to ask what cultural conditions might be causing the condition, then making an effort to fix them.